harrybridgen/Reactive/README.md

 - `return x;` returns a value from a function
 - `loop { }` infinite loop
 - `break` exits the nearest loop
+- `continue` skip to the next iteration of loop

 Each loop iteration creates a fresh immutable `:=` scope, while mutable and reactive locations persist.